dminear/easy-touch-raspberry-pi/README.md

 I am starting to understand Python a little bit better and how modules are defined and used in another python file.
 So far so good.

+2014-06-14

+Put together the outline of the commanding and threading tasks.
+So far, there is a serial thread that decodes the status messages and stores them to a redis database as a redis hash.
+It also listens to a command queue for command messages.
+I still have to implement the commands.
+These commands are put into the command queue by another thread that is a redis subscriber.
+The third thread is the http thread that will respond to queuies.
+If a request is posted (still to be implemented) from the http thread, it will be published to the redis queue, where it will be forwarded on to the serial thread.
+The purpose for all this is that the redis subscriber is a blocking call, so that is why we use the Queue between the threads.

+All the structure is in place, and the http thread is sending NOP messages once a second.
+The serial thread sees these and sometimes has to process multiple messages because it is waiting for 50 serial bytes to come in before it begins processing.